WarlonZeng/StatsBot/StatsBot/README.md

 ## Technologies involved
 * MEAN Stack

-> Currently, MongoDB and Angular.js are not employed yet.
+> Currently, Angular.js is not employed yet, but may not ever need (jQuery is an alternative).

 ## Techniques involved
 * Ajax calls
 * JSON parsing
 * File systems
+* Databases queries

 ## Usuage
 User will search a summoner's name and various statistics from Riot's API will be returned.

 ## How to run
 1. Set app.js as Node.js start-up file.
-2. Microsoft Visual Studio 2015 build and debug node project.
+2. pm2 run app.js.

 ## Developer-dependency
 Microsoft Visual Studio 2015 Community was used to run & debug this project.